virtual abstract UN034

 The research in the area of gamification and game-based assessment will continue to grow.
 To learn more about the pros and cons of these assessment types and the current state of the research, take a look at SHL’s recent white paper on this topic.

-SHL has successfully applied gamified elements to some of our flagship products like OPQ and Verify Interactive.
+SHL has successfully applied gamified elements to some of our flagship products like OPQ and SHL Verify Interactive.
 We are also now developing game-based assessments!
 With SHL Labs, we will continue to grow and evolve the assessment experience.
 Look for exciting innovations from SHL in the near future.

 Download our latest whitepaper: Gamification and Game-based Assessments for deep insights into gamification and game-based assessments as well as some helpful tips!